wodxumingxu/ottomator-agents/~sample-n8n-agent~/README.md

 3. **Database Nodes**
    - "Add User Message to DB": Records incoming user queries
    - "Add AI Message to DB": Stores AI responses
+   - For the Agent Node variation, this is handled by the "Agent" node

 4. **Output Preparation**
    - Sets success status